MisukaM/GT3CourseIPICEditor/README.md

 Usage:
 ````
 Building an archive:
 GT3CourseIPICEditor.exe or simply running the executable.
+The utility will assume the extracted image data exists in a folder in the same directory as the executable.

 Extracting an archive:
 GT3CourseIPICEditor.exe course.ipic (path to file)